dewet99/CambAI/README.md

 You can now start doing inference.

 ## Inference
 We have two kinds of inputs: Noise and audio.
-Running a stress test with audio will cause an out-of-memory error, because the number of inputs can become quite high.
-We used random noise as source and targets for inference.
+We used random noise as source and targets for inference during the stress test.

 ```shell
 bash ./simulate_stress_test.sh --num_requests --model_name --dataset_relative_path --input_type